 SCHOOL’S OUT!
 I am so ready to sleep all day and party for like half an hour and then sleep some more all night.
 Love sleep.
 Sleep is great.
 Sleeeeep.
 I’m very sorry if you’re still in school, but then at least this month’s theme will resonate extra deeply: LONGING.
 Here’s what I sent our staffers when it was time to come up with ideas:

 Longing for the future: Naomi’s diary entry, wanting to change just for the sake of change, wanting to change but not knowing how to become that person you want to be.
 The show Enlightened did such a good job of capturing the kind of relationship everyone has with their smaller, darker self.
 Sometimes—and I would feel crazy sharing this if I didn’t think it was how most people are—I feel like I’m constantly trying to keep down and tame and teach a part of myself that gets irritable and lazy and insecure and self-absorbed.
-Then when I slip up just a little bit I’m like, WELL THAT’S IT, I’M DONE, CLEARLY I AM JUST INNATELY EVIL.
-Enlightened is so good at showing how you can continue to change regardless—not by reinventing yourself in extremes like Bob Dylan or whatever, just becoming more of who you are and making peace with yourself.
+Then when I slip up just a little bit I’m like, WELL, THAT’S IT, I’M DONE, CLEARLY I AM JUST INNATELY EVIL.
+Enlightened is so good at showing how you can continue to change regardless—not by reinventing yourself in extremes like Bob Dylan or whatever, just by becoming more of who you are and making peace with yourself.

 Longing for the past: missing something you never had, missing a glorified idea of something, missing ignorance, missing simplicity (even though when we’re missing things we usually make them a lot simpler in our heads).
 The Virgin Suicides and Lolita are good examples of how longing takes over your consciousness, and how it can feel even stronger than actual contact, and how longing stays with you as you.
 (I mean, the narrators are creeps, but they have all that stuff down.)